 State efforts to modernize the grid also open up new approaches to demand resources (including energy efficiency, demand response, and distributed generation) and for coordinating planning, operations, and pricing between the wholesale and retail sectors.

 But as customer power consumption becomes more price-responsive and as more customers produce their own power (for example, with solar photovoltaic systems), demand becomes less predictable, supply less controllable, and operations more complex.
-This poses operational challenges for the ISO.
+This poses operational challenges that the ISO has been actively working on surmounting.
 The greater interconnectedness of systems also means the ISO must invest in protection against cyber threats that could affect the operation of the grid or marketplace.

 Download Getting Ready for the Hybrid Grid (January 2016)